ghosind/collection/README.md

 - `Collection`: The root interface of most of the structures in this package (without `Dictionary`).

+- `List`: An ordered collection (also known as a sequence).

+    - [`ArrayList`](https://pkg.go.dev/github.com/ghosind/collection/list#ArrayList): The implementation of List based on Go built-in slice structure.

 - `Set`: A collection interface that contains no duplicate elements.

     - [`HashSet`](https://pkg.go.dev/github.com/ghosind/collection/set#HashSet): The implementation of Set based on Go built-in map structure.